 Long term solutions require that vehicles use less polluting energy

-marketing of "green solutions" to global warming is becoming yet another scam.
+that the marketing of "green solutions" to global warming is becoming

 In the immediate future reduced car use is the best solution.
 A gas-inefficient clunker driven twice a week for 20 km is a better choice than a new expensive hybrid car driven everyday for 100 Km.
 No solution is better than fewer vehicles and reduced vehicle use.